 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 5:05 h and the next low tide at 13:00 h.
+In the high tide and low tide chart, we can see that the first low tide was at 0:50 h and the next low tide at 13:00 h.
 The first high tide was at 7:40 h and the next high tide will be at 18:30 h.

-The lunar phase is a Waxing Gibbous.
-Today we have 12 hours and 2 minutes of sun.
-The solar transit is at 12:17 h and the length of time the moon will be visible will be 12 hours and 2 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 12 hours and 26 minutes of sun.
+The solar transit is at 12:10 h and the length of time the moon will be visible will be 12 hours and 46 minutes.

 The tidal coefficient today is 73, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 63 to end the day with a tidal coefficient of 68.
-The tide heights today are 2.2 m, 1.3 m and 2.4 m.
+At noon the tidal coefficient increases to 76 to end the day with a tidal coefficient of 79.
+The tide heights today are 0.9 m, 2.2 m, 1.6 m and 2.2 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Djibouti which is of 2.9 m and a minimum height of 0.3 m.

 Tide timetable for Djibouti.
 The times are generated in local time in Djibouti.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: